 Electing to do my Master's at the RUG was not a difficult choice.
 The education provided at the RUG is very personal, as classes and groups are often quite small.

-A Lot of Self-study You have about two to three courses per semester, nothing too excessive.
+You have about two to three courses per semester, nothing too excessive.
 However, the rest of your time is filled with self-study, such as reading and working on essays.
 In addition to this, it is recommended that you attend an internship to become connected and orientated within the field.
 The programme requires a high level of independence and dedication to handle the large amount of self-study.

 In Groningen you can choose between two archeology masters: Pre and Protohistory of Northwest Europe and Classical and Mediterranean Archeology (KMA).
 I chose KMA, mainly due to my interest in city and state formation and the related processes.
 Since the basis of these processes lie, in the case of the Netherlands, in the Mediterranean area, this programme has been perfect for expanding my knowledge on these subjects.
 The KMA program has been excellent so far, exceeding my initial expectations.
 A Master’s degree is essential for your future employment prospects in the field of Archeology, which is my main motivation for enrolling in the programme.